Generalizing Reduced Rank Extrapolation to Low-Rank Matrix Sequences: Numerical examples

 We use the RADI method to produce iterates $X_1, X_2, \ldots$ for the \ac{ARE}.
 We stopped the iterative process once the relative 2-norm of the residual reached the threshold $10^{-10}$.
 Unless otherwise indicated, the extrapolation is performed with $n = 3$, where $n$ denotes the number of iterates used in the extrapolation.

 All numerical experiments were performed on a compute server equipped with an AMD EPYC 7763 64-core processor and with 512~GiB of Random Access Memory (RAM).
 The numerical examples were run using 8~cores and required at most approximately 70~GiB of RAM.
 We used MATLAB R2020b on Linux and RADI based on version 3.1 of the MATLAB version of the M.E.S.S. toolbox~\cite{SaaKB-mmess-all-versions}.
 We also use RADI when iteratively solving the Lyapunov equations in Sections~\ref{sct:toeplitz} and~\ref{sct:rail} (in which case the RADI method coincides with the ADI method).
 To generate the shift parameters, projection shifts~\cite{benner2014self} are used.
 Note that the concept and usage of projection-based shifts generalize directly from linear matrix equations to \ac{ARE}s, see, e.g., \cite{benner2018radi,benner2020numerical}.
-We used the function \texttt{mess\_res2\_norms} to compute and plot the residuals associated with each of the following modes: \begin{enumerate} \item RADI\@: The RADI iterates.
+We used the function \texttt{mess\_res2\_norms} to estimate the residual norm $\lVert\R(\widehat{X})\rVert_2$ by means of a Lanzcos process.
+The scaled residual norms are plotted associated with each of the following modes: \begin{enumerate} \item RADI\@: The RADI iterates.
 Indicated in plots by a solid green disk if initialized from zero and by a green circle if initialized from a cycle restart. \item RADI+RRE (non-cycling): The RADI iterates accelerated by non-cycling \ac{RRE} (Algorithm~\ref{alg:noncycling_rre}). \item RADI+RRE (cycling): The RADI iterates accelerated by cycling \ac{RRE} (Algorithm~\ref{alg:cycling_rre}).
-After a cycle restart, the residuals are re-assembled akin to formula~\eqref{eqn:riccati:residual}. \end{enumerate}
+After a cycle restart, the residuals are re-assembled akin to formula~\eqref{eqn:riccati:residual}. \end{enumerate} In both RRE modes we enforce bound~\eqref{eqn:matrre_gamma_bounds_X1} on the RRE coefficients to ensure a positive semi-definite solution.

 In our implementation, the main computational cost of \ac{RRE} is the QR-decomposition of the residual factors (Line~\ref{algline:nonstationary_lowrank_rre-QR} in Algorithm~\ref{alg:nonstationary_lowrank_rre}).
 We use the MATLAB function \texttt{qr} to accomplish this.
 However, the Q-term of the QR-decomposition is not needed, which may be exploited to reduce the computational cost~\cite{BenLP08}.
 Furthermore, we compute the \ac{RRE} extrapolant in each iteration (provided at least $n$ iterates are available).
 Computing the extrapolant only when significant speed-up is expected could substantially lower the computational overhead.
 Instead of investigating such optimizations of the implementation, we focus here on the acceleration in terms of the number of iterations; see Appendix~\ref{append:runtime} for a brief discussion on runtimes.